Cambridge District Scout Archives

 - a centre of informal meeting

 The table below shows shop donations, capitation fees and the districts portion to demonstrate the very significant work of the shop.
 The first donation was in 1937 but the financial flow was disrupted by the war.
 In a period of austerity it quickly returned to sufficient profit to make further donations in 1948.
-The gaps are incomplete records, X indicates no shown donation.
+The gaps are incomplete records, X indicates known records showing no donation.

-The district’s capitation was less in 1974 than in 1964 because of this support.
-In 1974 the shop donated 38p for every 5p capitation.
+The District’s capitation (amount paid to District for every Scout) was less in 1974 than in 1964 because of this support.
+In 1974 the shop donated to the District 38p for every 5p received from the capitation.

 It responded to particular pressures with increased donations and supplied uniforms at even greater discount when full kit was required for special events.
 They worried about the greater cost of new uniforms to scouts following the Advance Party Report although the change hit the shop hard.